 I don't demo agents.
 I build agentic systems for enterprise.

-I'm a Data Collection Lead on a robotics program who designs and runs coordinator-and-specialist agent systems with guardrails built in.
-I operate them against real stakes: a car-rental business whose back office runs on a team of agents I built, live markets through read-only samplers, and production data pipelines.
+Data is the throughline of my work.
+I design and run coordinator-and-specialist agent systems with guardrails built in, and operate them against real stakes: a car-rental business whose back office runs on a team of agents I built, live markets through read-only samplers, and production data pipelines.
 The interesting part is not what an agent can do, it is what it is allowed to do.

 Claude Certified Architect(Foundations) · AnthropicOpen to: AI and agent engineering, system design, technical program management, and data-collection programs for autonomous vehicles and robotics.